 A planner-integrated IExternalIndexProvider contract lets you plug entire access methods into BogDB's optimizer the same way Postgres lets you add custom access methods.
 Vector indexes, full-text engines, federated lookups, and the commercial SecureSearch provider all participate in planning and execution without forking the core.

-BogDB is validated test-by-test against the upstream C++ engine on every supported surface.
+BogDB is validated test-by-test — against the upstream C++ engine where the semantics align, and against BogDB's own surface for everything new.
 The receipts:

 | Surface | Status |